 If you are paid by an agency directly, then the rate they offer you (commonly known as the PAYE rate) is the amount, before your tax and NIC, that you should receive.
-So if you have a PAYE rate of say, £11.44 per hour and work 35 hours you will be paid £11.44 x 35 = £400.40 as gross taxable pay.
+So if you have a PAYE rate of say, £9.50 per hour and work 35 hours you will be paid £9.50 x 35 = £332.50 as gross taxable pay.
 You will then have your PAYE tax and employee NIC deducted from this, in the same way as all other employees.
-But £11.44 is not the true cost to the agency of paying you.
+But £9.50 is not the true cost to the agency of paying you.
 In addition, they may have to pay things like employers' NIC, holiday pay, apprenticeship levy and contributions into a workplace pension.
-As such, the cost to them of taking you on may be something more like £14.70 an hour.
-But you are not entitled to be paid the full amount of £14.70 - you are only entitled to the £11.44.
+As such, the cost to them of taking you on may be something more like £12.15 an hour.
+But you are not entitled to be paid the full amount of £12.15 - you are only entitled to the £9.50.
 Hopefully you are familiar with this concept from any other employments you have been in.

-When an agency hands you over to an umbrella company, they should pass the umbrella company the full costs of your employment - that is, the £14.70 an hour (from the funds they themselves have received from the end client).
-This is commonly known as the limited company rate or assignment rate.
-They may explain to you that you can get £11.44 an hour if you are paid through them, or £14.70 an hour if you are paid through an umbrella company.
-The 'headline' rate of £14.70 an hour can sound like a great deal if the agency do not properly explain to you that it is intended to cover the total costs of employment and is not the amount you are going to personally earn!
-As such it can be very tempting to go with the £14.70 an hour - but you may then get a shock when you get your payslip and see things like employer NIC being deducted.
+When an agency hands you over to an umbrella company, they should pass the umbrella company the full costs of your employment - that is, the £12.15 an hour (from the funds they themselves have received from the end client).
+This is commonly known as the limited company rate.
+They may explain to you that you can get £9.50 an hour if you are paid through them, or £12.15 an hour if you are paid through an umbrella company.
+The 'headline' rate of £12.15 an hour can sound like a great deal if the agency do not properly explain to you that it is intended to cover the total costs of employment and is not the amount you are going to personally earn!
+As such it can be very tempting to go with the £12.15 an hour - but you may then get a shock when you get your payslip and see things like employer NIC being deducted.